The collection of policies below is common to all ADMS and DEMS undergraduate courses.

 Students who seek such accommodation for their academic studies must be registered with Student Accessibility Services.
 This office arranges for academic accommodations and provides support to students with documented disabilities on the Keele Campus.
 Registered students will receive a Letter of Accommodation (LOA), outlining the recommended accommodation that would be appropriate.

-Once registered with Student Accessibility Services, students are responsible to provide their LOA to the course director (professor/instructor) at the start of the term or as soon as it becomes available.
+Once registered with Student Accessibility Services, students are responsible to release their letter of accommodation (LOA) to the course director (professor/instructor) at the start of the term or as soon as it becomes available.
 Please note that sufficient notice is needed so that reasonable steps for accommodation can be made.
 Accommodations provided shall be consistent with the guidelines established in York’s policy, preserving the academic integrity of the curriculum and the academic standards of courses and programs.

-If the accommodation is provided through the Alternate Exam office, please follow the timeline and procedures of that office in a timely fashion.
+If an accommodation is provided to complete course work through the Alternate Exam office, please follow the timeline and procedures of that office in a timely fashion.
 Most quiz/test/exam support requires that the student book a minimum of 3 weeks in advance.

 York University is committed to respecting the religious beliefs and practices of all members of the community and making accommodations for observances of special significance to adherents.
 Students seeking religious accommodation should pursue their request in timely fashion.
 For deadlines and additional information on religious accommodation, please review York's Religious Accommodation guidelines.